-Although a relatively small nation, Singapore is the economic and cultural hub of Asia.
-Because of its geographical position, it has become a point at which different religions, traditions, and ways of life intertwine.
-As a result, Singapore has one of the highest qualities of life in the world.
+Although Singapore is a relatively small nation, it is an important economic and multicultural hub in Asia.
+Because of its geographical position, it has long been a point where different religions, traditions, and ways of life meet.
+Singapore also offers a high standard of living.

 How to Become a Doctor in Singapore